lorin/booknotes/What-Engineers-Know.md

 > Engineering refers to the practice of organizing the design and construction
 > [and, I would add, operation] of any artifice which transform the physical
 > world around us to meet some recognized need.

+Focus of the book is on *normal design*, as opposed to radical design.

+Levels of design for airplanes:

+1. Project definition
+2. Overall design
+3. Major-component design
+4. Subdivision of areas of component design
+5. Further subdivision into highly specific problems

+- Problems at upper levels tends to be conceptual and relatively unstructural
+- Most effort is at lower levels
+- At lower levels, problems are usually well-defined and activity is highly structured

 ## Ch 2: Design and the Growth of Knowledge: The Davis Wing and the Problem of Airfoil Design, 1908—1945